mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 > * What happens if you switch the positions of the nested loops, so the outer loop loops through the xindex values and the inner loop loops through the yindex values?
 * What happens if you remove the 'unplot' block and the 'pause' block below it?

-## Coding activity 3: Code a micro:bit alarm with a 'while' loop
+## Coding activity 3: Code a Ragga alarm with a 'while' loop

 The 'while' block is useful when you want your program to loop until a certain event happens or a different condition is met.
-For example, maybe you want an alarm to sound if someone shakes your micro:bit.
+For example, maybe you want an alarm to sound if someone shakes your Ragga.
 In order to turn the alarm off, you press the button A. Until you press the button, the alarm should continue to sound.
 You can use a 'while' block with a nested 'repeat' block.

 ### The 'while' loop